Margaret Thatcher: Overview

 Thatcher did "little to advance the political cause of women" within her party or the government.
 Some British feminists regarded her as "an enemy".
-June Purvis of Women's History Review says that, although Thatcher had struggled laboriously against the sexist prejudices of her day to rise to the top, she made no effort to ease the path for other women.
+June Purvis in Women's History Review says that, although Thatcher had struggled laboriously against the sexist prejudices of her day to rise to the top, she made no effort to ease the path for other women.
 Thatcher did not regard women's rights as requiring particular attention as she did not, especially during her premiership, consider that women were being deprived of their rights.
 She had once suggested the shortlisting of women by default for all public appointments and proposed that those with young children should leave the workforce.

 Thatcher's stance on immigration in the late 1970s was perceived as part of a rising racist public discourse, which Martin Barker terms "new racism".
 In opposition, Thatcher believed that the National Front (NF) was winning over large numbers of Conservative voters with warnings against floods of immigrants.
 Her strategy was to undermine the NF narrative by acknowledging that many of their voters had serious concerns in need of addressing.
 In 1978 she criticised Labour's immigration policy to attract voters away from the NF to the Conservatives.
 Her rhetoric was followed by increased Conservative support at the expense of the NF.
 Critics on the left accused her of pandering to racism.

 Many Thatcherite policies influenced the Labour Party, which returned to power in 1997 under Tony Blair.
 Blair rebranded the party "New Labour" in 1994 with the aim of increasing its appeal beyond its traditional supporters, and to attract those who had supported Thatcher, such as the "Essex man".
 Thatcher is said to have regarded the "New Labour" rebranding as her greatest achievement.
 In contrast to Blair, the Conservative Party under William Hague attempted to distance himself and the party from Thatcher's economic policies in an attempt to gain public approval.

 Shortly after Thatcher died in 2013, Scottish first minister Alex Salmond argued that her policies had the "unintended consequence" of encouraging Scottish devolution.
 Lord Foulkes of Cumnock agreed on Scotland Tonight that she had provided "the impetus" for devolution.
 Writing for The Scotsman in 1997, Thatcher argued against devolution on the basis that it would eventually lead to Scottish independence.